GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ## Support Google Accounts

-If your app requires user login, we recommend that you provide at least some support for Google Accounts.
-The reason is that if a user purchases your app from the Chrome Web Store, odds are the user is already logged into a Google Account whenever they use your app.
+If your extension requires user login, we recommend that you provide at least some support for Google Accounts.
+Google Accounts can help you provide a better user experience, since users of the Chrome Web Store are likely to be logged in already, and they won't have to set up and remember yet another username and password.
 Reducing the number of logins improves the user's experience.

-If you already have a login system, consider correlating the Google Account ID to the user account in your system.
-You can do this by storing the user's OpenID URL from Google's OpenID service, in the same way that you store other data that's associated with a user's account.
-When someone is logged into a Google Account but not your login system, you can automatically log them into their user account in your system.

 See [Identifying the User][identify-user] for more information about supporting Google Accounts.

 ## Keep ex-users' data for 30 days or more

-You should keep users' data for at least 30 days after they cancel their subscription or uninstall your app.
-Users might be unsubscribed for reasons beyond their control, and even if they do intentionally unsubscribe or uninstall the app, they might come back.
+You should keep users' data for at least 30 days after they cancel their subscription or uninstall your extension.
+Users might be unsubscribed for reasons beyond their control, and even if they do intentionally unsubscribe or uninstall the extension, they might come back.

 ## Cache license data